PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 <img src="../images/image-20210517181653424.png" alt="image-20210517181653424" style="zoom:25%;" />

-After you connect your account, Pipdream will securely store an authorization token that you can use in actions and code steps to authenticate API requests (we'll cover how to use this token in code steps later in this guide).
-If you connect an OAuth account (like Google Sheets), then Pipedream will automatically refresh the token without further action (key-based APIs do not require background refresh).
+After you connect your account, Pipdream will securely store an authorization token that you can use in actions and code steps to authenticate API requests for Google Sheets (we'll cover how to use this token in code steps later in this guide).
+If you connect an OAuth account (like Google Sheets), then Pipedream will automatically refresh the token without further action from you.

 Next, select your **Drive**, **Spreadsheet** and **Sheet Name** from the drop down menus.

 ![image-20210522185924043](./image-20210522185924043.png)

-NNext, let's configure the cells / column values.
+Next, let's configure the cells / column values.
 First, we'll use the object explorer to select a value.
 The object explorer is automatically loaded whenever you focus in an action input.
 You can expand any item and then select the reference you want to insert.

 ![image-20210522190008330](./image-20210522190008330.png)